The Teen Challenge For Women Experience

 Why These Steps Can Take A Full Year

 The first step is to detox and purge the substances and their immediate control over the addicted individual, which alone can take weeks or even months in a highly monitored and daily tested environment.
-Withdrawal can be an anguishing, difficult and sometimes dangerous experience.
-After that period, real change cannot happen from a few days or weeks of counseling — it happens day in and day out, over many months, as the individual lives in an environment where their lies, negatives motivations, and improper actions are constantly challenged.
+Withdrawal can be an anguishing, difficult, and sometimes dangerous experience.
+After that period, real change cannot happen from a few days or weeks of counseling — it happens day in and day out, over many months, as the individual lives in an environment where their lies, negative motivations, and improper actions are constantly challenged.
 It happens as they make mistakes, are called out for those mistakes by the staff or other peers in the program, helping them to gradually learn to think and act differently.
 As in building any healthy habit, repetition is the key to long-term success, so it becomes natural and automatic.

 We work on an underlying person, rebuilding them up from the inside out.
 The addict learns to “own” their mistakes and works to solve them.
-Peers in the program are a critical force in showing them the way (another reason why the long-term aspect is so powerful because individuals who have been in the program longer naturally mentor and lift up the newer intakes).
+Peers in the program are a critical force in showing them the way (another reason why the long-term aspect is so powerful is that individuals who have been in the program longer naturally mentor and lift up the newer intakes).

 Deliverance = Reliance on a Higher Power